Protologic/Protologic.rs/readme.md

 ### demo_fleet

-`demo_fleet` contains a simple demo fleet. `lib.rs` is the root of this project and contains 2 functions which the game will call.
-Your fleet **must** implement both of these methods!
+`demo_fleet` contains a simple demo fleet. `lib.rs` is the root of this project and contains a `tick` function that the game will call every tick:

-The `tick` method is called by the game every frame.
 ```rust
 #[no_mangle]
 pub extern fn tick()